-- Supervision or assistance in performing ADLs; - Supervision or assistance in performing IADLs; - Protective supervision provided solely to assure the health and welfare of a recipient; - Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration; - Supervision or assistance while escorting/accompanying the recipient outside of the home to perform tasks, including instrumental activities of daily living, health maintenance or other needs as identified in the POC and to provide the same supervision or assistance as would be rendered in the home; and - Extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or registered nurse.
+- Supervision or assistance in performing ADLs; - Supervision or assistance in performing IADLs; - Protective supervision provided solely to assure the health and welfare of a recipient; - Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration; - Supervision or assistance while escorting/accompanying the recipient outside of the home to perform tasks, including instrumental ADLs, health maintenance or other needs as identified in the POC and to provide the same supervision or assistance as would be rendered in the home; and - Extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or registered nurse.

-Monitored in-home caregiving providers must comply with DHH rules and regulations and be listed as a provider of choice on the FOC form as a MIHC services provider before being approved to provide services.
+Monitored in-home caregiving providers must comply with LDH rules and regulations and be listed as a provider of choice on the FOC form as a MIHC services provider before being approved to provide services.
 Monitored in-home caregiving providers:

-- Must be agency providers who employ professional nursing staff and other professionals to train and support caregivers to perform the direct care activities performed in the home; - Must assess and approve the home in which services will be provided; - Shall enter into contractual agreements with caregivers who they have approved and trained; and - Must pay per diem foster care stipends to caregivers.
+- Must be agency providers who employ professional nursing staff and other professionals to train and support caregivers to perform the direct care activities performed in the home; - Must assess and approve the home in which services will be provided; - Shall enter into contractual agreements with caregivers who they have approved and trained; and - Must pay per diem stipends to caregivers.

 Agency providers capture daily notes electronically to monitor the recipient's health and the caregiver's performance.
-The daily notes must be available to support coordinators and DHH upon request.
+The daily notes must be available to support coordinators and LDH upon request.

-The following individuals are prohibited from being reimbursed as a MIHC principal caregiver:
+Unless the individual is also the spouse of the recipient, the following individuals are prohibited from being reimbursed as a MIHC principal caregiver: